 Two types of vaccine are available (not always in developing countries).
 The preferred method is an oral dosing, taking one capsule on a 0, 2, 4, and 6 day schedule.
 The doses should not be taken while on an antibiotic.
 The injection is a single dose, and is the method used at MTCs because of dosing problems with the oral capsules in that setting.

+Certain countries may require the yellow fever vaccine.
 Vaccine is available only in travel clinics or health departments, and should be given in advance of entering the MTC because of common mild adverse reactions (10-30%).
-Those over age 60, especially if they have never previously been vaccinated for YF, have increased reaction risks, some of which are serious.
-If the YF risk is low, a medical waiver may be advisable.
+Those over age 65, especially if they have never been vaccinated for YF, have increased adverse reaction risk, some of which are serious.
+These persons should consult their personal physicians regarding their risks of vaccine reaction versus the disease risk in their assigned missions.
+It is now generally accepted that a single shot of YF-VAX confers lifetime immunity, although some countries still require a booster dose after 10 years.

 The present U.S. vaccine (JEV or Ixiaro) is given in two injections four weeks apart with the second dose given at least one week before travelling to the country of risk.
-Missionaries who stay at the MTC only 1-2 weeks MUST get the first dose at least three weeks before entering the MTC, so that the second dose may be given at the proper interval.
+Missionaries required to receive JEV attend one of 3 MTCs: Provo, Philippines, or New Zealand.
+Only Ixiaro is available in Provo and New Zealand.
+The availability of either Ixiaro or Imojev has been unreliable at the Philippines MTC.
+If is preferred that immunizations be completed before entering an MTC, but if cost or availability prevents this from being accomplished, JEV can be provided at Provo and New Zealand, but only possibly at the Philippines.
+In some circumstances, it may be necessary to get the preferred or acceptable JEV on arrival in the mission and before being sent to higher JE risk rural areas.
 We require JEV for those going to hyperendemic (high-risk) countries as the CDC advises, but simply recommend it for endemic countries.
 Missionaries should understand the risk, benefit, and cost of this vaccine, and then make an informed decision if they are going to an endemic country.
 See table under the JE column: JEV is required in countries marked X, and optional in those marked OPT.

 This two-injection, live virus vaccine is given four weeks apart and is advised for those who have never been vaccinated or never had the disease.
 Persons born before 1980 in the U. S. do not need the vaccine.